QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for SSD (33.33%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Therefore, SSD passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for SSD (-33.33%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+SSD fails the first requirement.

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-SSD's annual earnings growth rate over the past five years of -1.45% fails this test.
+SSD's annual earnings growth rate over the past five years of 35.12% passes this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-SSD, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.29, 0.90, 1.04, 0.87, 1.05, fails this criterion, as more than 1 dip is unacceptable to the methodology.
+SSD, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.90, 1.04, 0.87, 1.05, 1.29, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]